 Devon Danz Preston ’93

 Preston serves as vice-chair of the board of Insight Garden Program, an organization that facilitates an in-prison curriculum and reentry support for people leaving prison.
-While a student at Conn, Preston was a volunteer at the York Correctional Institution for Women, which sparked a lifelong interest in and advocacy for prison policy reform.
-She is also a board member of Children for Change and a trained volunteer in support of domestic violence survivors.
+While a student at Conn, Preston was a four-year volunteer at the York Correctional Institution for Women, which sparked a lifelong interest in and advocacy for prison policy reform.
+She is also a board member of Next Steps Liaison Program and is a trained volunteer in support of domestic violence survivors.

-Preston earned her B.A. from Connecticut College in 1993 with a major in Environmental Studies and a minor in English and an M.S. in Environmental Policy from the University of Michigan School of the Environment in 1999.
+Preston earned her B.A. from Connecticut College in 1993 with a major in Environmental Studies and a minor in English.
+While at Conn, Preston worked in the College Communications office and was an admission tour guide.
+She received an M.S. in Environmental Policy from the University of Michigan School of the Environment in 1999.
 Devon’s sister, April Danz, also attended Connecticut College and graduated in 1996.

 Leslie Rosen photo